VERA TESCHOW.CA

 Vera & her Sons, April 2021

 After writing for several teacher and multiple birth publications, including ETFO's Voice Magazine, Multiple Moments, and the Bulletwin, Vera turned her written attention to prolific blogging for some years, including BiB, "Learn to Fly with Vera!" and SMARTbansho .
-Homeschooling 4 was her travel blog in Argentina.
-She now spends more time on her Instagram (@schalgzeug_usw) than her blog (pictures are worth a thousand words?!)
+In 2014, Homeschooling 4 was her travel blog in Argentina.
+She now spends more time on her Instagram (@schalgzeug_usw) than her blog (pictures are worth a thousand words?!) and moderates several Facebook groups in Canada and Mexico.

 DISCLAIMER

-The views expressed on this blog are the views of the author, and do not necessarily represent the perspectives of her family members or the position of her employer on the the issues she blogs about.
+The views expressed on this blog are the views of the author, and do not necessarily reflect the perspectives of her family members or the position of her employer on the the issues she blogs about.
 These posts are intended to share resources, document family life, and encourage critical thought on a variety of subjects.
 They are not intended to cause harm to any individual or member of any group.
 By reading this blog and viewing this site, you agree to not hold Vera liable for any harm done by views expressed in this blog.

 Picture